Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention

-From Table \ref{tab:mechanism}, we can also discover that even without attention after depth-wise convolution, HierAttn still achieves the most considerable top-1 accuracy, 96.20\%, than other SOTA lightweight models on the IHISIC20000 validation set.
+From Table \ref{tab:mechanism}, we can also discover that even without attention after depthwise convolution, HierAttn still achieves the most considerable accuracy, 96.20\%, than other SOTA lightweight models on the ISIC2019 validation set.
 It suggests that branch attention could be preferable to obtaining information on critical stages.
 It also shows a high potential to use branch attention as a general method for improving the performance of different models.
-Applying branch attention in a model with more layers, e.g., 300, can prevent the gradient descent in back-propagation.
-Although branch attention needs additional computational resources, we can still carefully select typical stages that significantly rearrange the tensors to apply branch attention.
+Applying branch attention in a model with more layers, e.g., 300, can prevent the gradient descent in backpropagation.

-Due to the limited computation resources, the transferred weight of HierAttn is partly from MobileViT.
-Thus, branch attention and classifier in HierAttn do not have transferred weight.
-It is suggested that HierAttn could have more excellent performance if we could fully pre-train the network on the ImageNet1K dataset.

-From additional experiments, we also discover that the model pre-trained in dermoscopy dataset IHISIC20000 has around 6\% more accuracy while training in smartphone dataset IHPAD3000 than the model pre-trained in ImageNet1k.
-The result suggests that the prediction accuracy could be increased if we have a larger smartphone dataset for pre-training our models.
+Additional experiments were also conducted to investigate the inference time, and the results demonstrate that HierAttn\_xs consumes lower than 1 ms for processing one image, 12\% faster than MnasNet1.0’s and just 9\% slower than MobileNetV2’s.
+Although the self-attention and branch attention mechanisms partially increase the network complexity, the HierAttn\_xs model is still among the middle level in the inference time, with an acceptable sub-millisecond time cost for self-examination or clinical diagnosis.

 We also proposed a larger version of HierAttn, HierAttn\_m, with 5.44 M parameters.
-However, due to limited computation resources, we have not trained or validated HierAttn\_m yet.
-We believe it also has appreciable potential to detect skin lesions in large hospitals or clinical centres than can support heavy computing in routine examinations.
+However, we have not trained or validated HierAttn\_m due to limited computation resources.
+We believe it also has appreciable potential to detect skin lesions in large hospitals or clinical centres that can support heavy computing in routine examinations.